Martekode/Internship-Inetum-Realdolmen/ResearchFolder/AngularSW.md

 - - favicon
 - entry named : `assets`. for any other assets also shipped in the `dist/`folder. `example`: images that are not neccesarily needed to run every page.
 #### caching static files that are the application itself.
+the files under the `app` section, are the application itself. the index.html, css, javascript bundles are what every single page needs so they can't be lazy loaded.
+Want to cache these as early as possible.
+This is what the `app` caching configuration does. these files are going to be downloaded and installed in the background by the service workers. this is what the install mode `prefetch` means.

+it is good to download and cache these files as early and permanently as posssible sinds we'll be needing these files for the application all the time.
+#### caching other auxiliary static assets.